 Allergy Treatment Sydney

 One in four people are affected by allergy.
 Allergy presents itself in many ways, including rhinitis, conjunctivitis, dermatitis, urticaria, asthma and food allergies.
 It is the third most common chronic disease of children and the fifth in all ages.
-Currently immunotherapy is the only treatment option that offers a lifetime cure.
+Currently immunotherapy is the only treatment option that can reduce the symptoms of allergy without requiring ongoing treatment.

 Subcutaneous immunotherapy has been the only treatment option for many years.
 There are difficulties with the need for frequent injections, as well as not infrequent adverse reactions.